-Overwrites the coordinate system information (map projection and datum) stored with a dataset.
-This tool is intended for datasets that have an unknown or incorrect coordinate system defined.
+This tool overwrites the coordinate system information (map projection and datum) stored with a dataset.
+The only use for this tool is for datsets that have an unknown or incorrect coordinate system defined.

 All geographic datasets have a coordinate system that is used throughout ArcGIS to display, measure, and transform geographic data.
 If the coordinate system for a dataset is unknown or incorrect, you can use this tool to specify the correct coordinate system.
 You must know the correct coordinate system of the dataset before using this tool.

 This tool only updates the existing coordinate system information—it does not modify any geometry.
 If you want to transform the geometry to another coordinate system, use the Project tool.

 The most common use for this tool is to assign a known coordinate system to a dataset with an unknown coordinate system (that is, the coordinate system is "Unknown" in the dataset properties).
 Another use is to assign the correct coordinate system for a dataset that has an incorrect coordinate system defined (for example, the coordinates are in UTM meters but the coordinate system is defined as geographic).

 When a dataset with a known coordinate system is input to this tool, the tool will issue a warning but will execute successfully.